zzr20011/flanker-spm-script/README.md

 ## Motivation

 Andy’s original scripts are comprehensive and highly educational, but new users may find them difficult to read, modify, or adapt for flexible batch processing.
 This pipeline addresses those limitations by providing a cleaner and more modular scripting framework while preserving methodological consistency.
+These scripts are primarily prepared for beginners who are following Andy's tutorial.

 ---